 Stretch factor for fabric means how much the fabric stretches.

-How to determine the stretch factor (percentage) for our fabric?
+How to determine the stretch factor for our fabric?

-Take a segment of 20 cm long on the chosen direction.
+- Take a segment of 20 cm long in the chosen direction.
 The end of the segment is marked by our thumbs.
 When the fabric has some kind of border, avoid taking it in our segment.

-Look for your value in the table bellow and see what your fabric stretch factor is.
+- Look for your value in the table below and see what your fabric stretch factor is.

-Bellow are 3 examples on different fabrics.
-I want to determine stretch factor on DOGS for all 3 fabrics.
+Below are 3 examples of different fabrics.
+I want to determine the stretch factor on DOGS for all 3 fabrics.
 Click on pictures to enlarge.